All-America: Track and field

 Administered by the U.S. Track & Field and Cross Country Coaches Association, the selection rule differs for NCAA Division I compared to NCAA Division II, Division III, NJCAA and NAIA.
 For all categories, the top eight finishers in each individual event are awarded First-Team All-America designation, while Division I athletes placed ninth through sixteenth are awarded Second-Team.
 Relays are judged strictly on a top-eight basis.
 The cutoffs are the same for both indoor and outdoor competition.
 The student-athlete's team must be a member of the USTFCCCA, and relay members must run in the finals to earn All-America status.

 In AIAW track and field before women's sports were added to the NCAA, All-America certificates were awarded to the top six athletes at the national outdoor or indoor championships per event.

 Volleyball

 The American Volleyball Coaches Association (AVCA) selects five NCAA All-America teams.
 In women's volleyball, it selects teams for all three NCAA divisions.
 In the men's game, teams are chosen in the National Collegiate division (which includes members of Division I and Division II) and in Division III.
 The AVCA also selects teams for the NAIA, USCAA and NCCAA.

 Wrestling

-In all NCAA, NAIA, NJCAA, NCWA, and CCCAA divisions, the top 6 or 8 placers at the national championship tournament are considered All-Americans.
+In all NCAA divisions, the NAIA, and the NCWA, the top 8 placers at the national championship tournament are considered All-Americans.
+In the NJCAA, the top 5 placers are considered All-Americans.